JerzyLeg/smiwTank/README.md

 7. Open a browser and navigate to provided address to access the website.

 ## Inspiration
-Idea, 3D printed parts and hardware based on this Instructables guide: https://www.instructables.com/Camera-NanoTank/
+Idea, 3D printed parts and hardware based on this Instructables guide:<br> https://www.instructables.com/Camera-NanoTank/

 ## Motor Control
-Controlled using the ESP32MotorControl library: https://github.com/JoaoLopesF/ESP32MotorControl
+Controlled using the ESP32MotorControl library: <br>
+https://github.com/JoaoLopesF/ESP32MotorControl
 ## WebSocket Server
-Web socket server based on this article: https://shawnhymel.com/1882/how-to-create-a-web-server-with-websockets-using-an-esp32-in-arduino/
+Web socket server based on this article: <br>
+https://shawnhymel.com/1882/how-to-create-a-web-server-with-websockets-using-an-esp32-in-arduino/

 ## Demonstration Video
-Watch the demo on YouTube (tank was not streaming video yet): https://youtu.be/do-1lVbuCjg
+Watch the demo on YouTube (tank was not streaming video yet): <br>
+https://youtu.be/do-1lVbuCjg